usnistgov/800-63-3/sp800-63b/sec10_usability.md

 **_Intermittent Events_**

-Usability considerations for intermittent events include when users create and change memorized secrets:
+The use and changing of memorized secrets are intermittent events.
+Usability considerations for these events include:

 * Clearly communicate information on how to create and change memorized secrets.
 * Clearly communicate memorized secret requirements, as specified in [Section 5.1.1](#reqauthtype).